MiSTer-devel/CDi_MiSTer/doc/slave.md

          Bit 4 is set at 0x0561 which seems to be related to timing.
 When?
          Bit 4 is set at 0x0589.
 When?
 Seems to be near to 0x575 when a compare went different.
+         Bit 0 is set when new data from Ir
     0056 Bit 0 is cleared on Unmute
          Bit 0 is set on Mute
     0059 Checked on Unmute